KS4

 Assessment

-All pupils will work towards gaining a Level 1 and Level 2 BTEC in Home cooking skills.
+· Qualification: Level 1 and Level 2 BTEC in Home Cooking Skills

 -